An Inquiry Maths lesson

 The teacher reviews the questions and observations (perhaps 'thinking aloud') and might take the opportunity to comment on possible lines the inquiry.
 Students participate in directing the inquiry by selecting a regulatory card - a selection that is then justified in a class discussion.

 Students might decide on a period of exploration when they aim to generate more examples or find a case that satisfies the condition in the prompt.
 At the end of this period, they might have formed a generalisation through induction.

-4. Teacher explanation
+4. Teacher or student explanation

 5. Explaining and proving

 Students prove a conjecture or generalisation they have made earlier in the inquiry.
 They reason deductively, perhaps with formal algebra or through a structural analysis of a mathematical model.

 Students present their results in written or other forms.
 The teacher often calls on students to present their work in progress or suggest new ideas and directions to the class.

 The teacher leads students in reflecting on the course of the inquiry, and in evaluating how successfully the class has resolved the questions posed at the beginning.

 Inquiry Maths lessons are responsive to students' questions and observations about the prompt.
 The seven components of mathematical inquiry are, therefore, not intended to be seen as a linear process in which each component follows on from the one before in strict order.
 Rather, as Kath Murdoch says in The Power of Inquiry, the parts are "phases more than they are stages, elements more than they are steps."
 For example, the teacher should promote questioning throughout the inquiry, not just at the beginning.
 In this way, students deepen their initial questions and generate more lines of inquiry.